RedBloodCell1/neetcode/README.md

 - Continuing Tree, Last tree before hard.
 THAT IS REALLY HARD.
 I will continue to backtracking.
 I will trust my brain and let it handle the rest
 - COntinuing backtracking.
 ITS HARD SO FRICKIN HARD.

+# Day 15:

+- Hello, I'm back.
+Its been such a long time and you may ask why?
+Well its simply because i got thesis to do.
+Now that its done (Just need to prepare for the last hurdle).
+I can finally study with easy again.
+Lets start.
+I will go to backtracking again.

+# Day 16:

+- Continuing backtrackin
+- Done for the day, i revise all 3 backtrack that i did before.
+Now I got like 95% of understanding for each one